[?] Subscribe To This Site

 You can decorate it too on Thursday with your gum paste or fondant flowers.

 I hope this helps.
 And please send me a photo when you are done.
 You can upload it with the same form you used to write this post.
 My readers and I would love to see it.
-You could enter it into my cake decorating contest too.

 Good luck!